Swimming in danger: Health authorities warn of blue-green algae and E.coli!

-Beeskow, Deutschland - Bathing in the waters of Brandenburg must be enjoyed with caution at the moment.
-The health department of the Oder-Spree district has classified three bathing areas as questionable due to blue algae and increased E.Coli values.
-Certainly a warning for all those who want to refresh themselves in the cool floods.
+Swimming in the waters of Brandenburg should be enjoyed with caution at the moment.
+The health department of the Oder-Spree district has classified three swimming areas as questionable due to blue-green algae and increased E.coli levels.
+Certainly a warning for all those who want to refresh themselves in the cool waters.

-The bathing spots in the Spreepark Beeskow are affected, at the Schwielochsee in Niewisch and the center of the lido Mitte in Bad Saarow.
-Warning signs are now attached to these places, which in particular advise families with children and sensitive people to bathing.
-It is particularly worrying that cyanobacteria have been detected in Beeskow and Niewisch, while the center of the lido Mitte in Bad Saarow is still not released for the public despite the good visual depth, since problematic e.Coli values were also found here.
+The bathing areas in the Spreepark Beeskow, at Schwielochsee in Niewisch and the Mitte lido in Bad Saarow are affected.
+Warning signs are now posted in these places, advising families with children and sensitive people in particular to be careful when bathing.
+What is particularly worrying is that cyanobacteria have been detected in Beeskow and Niewisch, while the Strandbad Mitte in Bad Saarow is still not open to the public despite good visibility because problematic E. coli levels were also found here.

 The hard facts

-A total of 34 bathing spots were tested in the district, and fortunately 31 of them received the predicate "without complaints".
-Positive water qualities can be found in the Grubensee, Great Stairsee and Scharmützelsee, where the depth of sight is up to two meters.
-The water temperatures are pleasant for the summer and vary between 20.2 ° C and 25.5 ° C, whereby the Schervenzsee is the warmest bathing lake with over 25 ° C.
+A total of 34 bathing areas in the district were tested and, fortunately, 31 of them received the rating “without complaints”.
+Positive water qualities can be found, among others, in the Grubensee, Großer Stapellsee and Scharmützelsee, where the visibility depths are up to two meters.
+The water temperatures are pleasant for summer and vary between 20.2 °C and 25.5 °C, with the Schervenzsee being the warmest bathing lake at over 25 °C.

 • Beeskow (Spreepark)